centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/network-switchs-symbol-wing-snmp.md

 OK: total devices: %s %.2f %% (1m) %.2f %% (5m) %.2f %% (15m)    | 'devices.total.count'=9000;;;0; 'cpu.utilization.1m.percentage'=9000%;;;0;100 'cpu.utilization.5m.percentage'=9000%;80;90;0;100 'cpu.utilization.15m.percentage'=9000%;;;0;100 'device.memory.usage.bytes'=9000B;;;0; 'device.memory.free.bytes'=9000B;;;0; 'device.memory.usage.percentage'=9000%;;;0;100
 ```

-This command would trigger a WARNING alarm if the CPU is reported as over 80% during the last 5 minutes
+This command would trigger a WARNING alarm if the CPU was reported as over 80% during the last 5 minutes
 (`--warning-cpu-utilization-5m='80'`) and a CRITICAL alarm if over
 90% during the last 5 minutes (`--critical-cpu-utilization-5m='90'`).

 All available options for a given mode can be displayed by adding the
 `--help` parameter to the command:

 ```bash